lifedox/granular-configuration-language/doc-spec/plugins.md

 - Options:
   - {py:func}`.interpolate_value_without_ref` - Does not include JSON Path or JSON Pointer syntax.
   - {py:func}`.interpolate_value_with_ref` - Includes full interpolation syntax.
-    - Requires {py:class}`.Root` as a parameter, even if you don't use it in the Tag Logic.
+    - Requires {py:class}`.Root` as the second parameter, even if you don't use it in the Tag Logic.

 ---